 Should any of us ever lose the power to communicate, our pasts would be hidden from all but those who knew us then.
 For people with dementia, who ultimately forsake all memory, the ink becomes invisible not only to others, but to themselves.

 One of the saddest moments in my mum’s decade of dementia came when I visited her two weeks after she’d entered her nursing home and she told me she’d cried herself to sleep the night before because she couldn’t remember her life.
+I used it as the basis for a short memoir, Visiting, which was selected for inclusion in an international anthology of women’s writing, When Women Waken.

 My mum’s words show why the best dementia care involves capturing someone’s history through Life Story Work, which is crucial for people who can no longer tell their own stories or voice their wishes to carers.
 The Life Story Network, an organisation based in Liverpool, promotes individualised care and two years ago I was lucky enough to talk to its Chair Jean Tottie and get to know her late dad, George, through the life story book she’d created for him.